YasserGomma/ai-pair-engineer/README.md

 ## Usage

 1. **Enter your OpenRouter API key** in the sidebar (get one at [openrouter.ai/keys](https://openrouter.ai/keys))
+   - Hover over the key icon to reveal your API key
    - Or set it in `.streamlit/secrets.toml` for local development
    - Or add it to Streamlit Cloud secrets for deployment
+   - Or set it as an environment variable `OPENROUTER_API_KEY`
 2. **Upload a file** or **paste your code** directly
 3. **Select language** or use **auto-detect** for uploaded files
 4. **Choose your AI model** from OpenAI, Anthropic, Google, Meta, and more